bm21/mapmyindia-maps-vectorSDK-iOS/README.md

 ![MapmyIndia APIs](https://www.mapmyindia.com/api/img/mapmyindia-api.png)

+IF YOU SEE THIS TEXT (in internal git) - The push mirroring from github to gitlab is successfull from public repo on github (forked to my official email ID github account) to public group in internal git.

 # MapmyIndia Vector Maps Sample App (with SDK - Native) for iOS

 **This is a sample project created to demonstrate features of different libraries available on iOS plaform.
 Such as MapmyIndiaMaps, MapmyIndiaAPIKit, MapmyIndiaDirections, MapmyIndiaFeedbackKit.**